apetros/sps-cut/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Selected Projects"
+title = "Research"
-subtitle = "Some of our ongoing and past projects"
+subtitle = "Some of our ongoing and past researc projects and tools"

 [content]
   # Page type to display.
 E.g. project.